 Example II.10: South Pole Station by Ashley Shelby

 Shelby’s novel tells the story of an acclaimed young painter, Cooper, whose career had been on a downward spiral beginning with the appearance of her brother’s schizophrenia symptoms, which led to his suicide.
-As the novel begins she is on a path to win an artist’s fellowship to the US South Pole scientific facility.
+As the novel begins, she is on a path to win an artist’s fellowship to the US South Pole scientific facility.

-For Cooper to meet the requirements to begin her fellowship in the stressful Antarctic environment she must pass a psychological evaluation.
+For Cooper to meet the requirements to begin her fellowship in the stressful Antarctic environment, she must pass a psychological evaluation.

 In this passage Cooper shows her need to avoid, but also the ways she can work around it.
-Shelby’s depiction of how a written questionnaire allow for the revelation of important information that might be too painful to say out loud illustrates one of the values of questionnaires in clinical work.
+Shelby’s depiction of how a written questionnaire may allow for the revelation of important information that might be too painful to say out loud illustrates one of the values of questionnaires in clinical work.

 The psychologist pulled a piece of paper out of a file, read it, then looked up at Cooper.
 “Are there any emotional or psychological traumas you feel could impact your potential for success at the Pole?”
 Cooper was irritated by the psychologist’s work-around of the obvious trauma – the emotional liability – that she had disclosed on her paperwork.
-I was as if the woman were trying to extract a confession, Cooper tried to rearrange her face in a way that conveyed both sadness and stability.
-This it was bad, yes, but that jagged-glass edges of it had been smoothed over by the last nine months, even if they hadn’t.
+It was as if the woman were trying to extract a confession, Cooper tried to rearrange her face in a way that conveyed both sadness and stability.
+This it was bad, yes, but that the jagged-glass edges of it had been smoothed over by the last nine months, even if they hadn’t.
 Cooper had never known a jagged edge to become smooth, not unless it was broken off completely.

 “You’re talking about my brother, right” I mean if that’s what you mean by emotional traumas’” Cooper made quote hooks around the word trauma, and the psychologist frowned. ”Sorry,” Cooper said, and added, “Trauma.”
 This time without quote hooks.